 Physical Education (PE) is a fantastic opportunity for kids to have fun, learn new skills, and stay active.
 But how we group children for games and activities can make a big difference in their experience.
 Grouping students for games and activities has come a long way since the days of captains picking teams, grouping by gender, or simply numbering off.
 Modern grouping is all about celebrating diversity and making sure every student feels like they belong and can shine.
 It’s like creating the ultimate team where everyone gets to play and succeed together!
+To gain a deeper understanding of the importance of groupings, we spoke to Anthony Morando, General Manager of Sports Performance at Sanford Sports.

 Why Grouping Matters